KempnerInstitute/distributed-inference-vllm/README_DeepSeekR1.md

     pip install -r requirements.txt
     ```

-    > Since we want to use the FlashInfer library ([GitHub](https://github.com/flashinfer-ai/flashinfer)), we need to install a specific version of vLLM that is compatible with Torch 2.6.0 (CUDA 12.4).
+    > Since the FlashInfer library ([GitHub](https://github.com/flashinfer-ai/flashinfer)) is used, a specific version of vLLM that is compatible with Torch 2.6.0 (CUDA 12.4) is installed.

 1. Set parameters in the SLURM scripts (H100 or H200 GPUs).

-    Find the SLURM scripts in the `server/` directory,
+    Find the SLURM scripts in the `server/` directory.

-    16 H100 GPUs:
+    For 16 x H100 GPUs:
     ```sh
     #SBATCH --job-name=<job_name>
     #SBATCH --partition=<partition-name>